Hubert Klausner

 Hubert Klausner (1 November 1892 – 12 February 1939) was an Austrian military officer and Nazi politician.
-He served as Gauleiter of Reichsgau Kärnten and Landeshauptmann (premier) of Carinthia from 1938-39.
+He served as Gauleiter of Reichsgau Kärnten and Landeshauptmann (premier) of Carinthia from 1938 to 1939.

 Early years

 Born in Raibl (today: Cave del Predil, Tarvisio) in the Carinthian Val Canale, the son of a minor customs official, he attended the Gymnasium in Villach.
 Taking his Matura exams in 1912, he completed his military service as an Einjährig-Freiwilliger ("one-year volunteer") in the Austro-Hungarian Army.
 Thereafter, he served in World War I in the rank of a Leutnant in Galicia, where he was seriously wounded in 1915.
 He reached the rank of Oberleutnant at the Italian Front.
 In 1916, he was transferred to the reserve, commanding casualty assemblies in Klagenfurt and Trento.

 When the war ended, Klausner from 1919 fought in the Volkswehr paramilitary forces in the armed conflicts against Yugoslav troops, which led to the Carinthian Plebiscite of 1920.
 Afterwards he joined the Federal Army of the First Austrian Republic and was promoted to the rank of Hauptmann (Captain).
 In 1930 he was promoted to major, the highest rank that he would reach in the Austrian Army before he had to leave for political reasons in 1933.